l8stwisd8m/longintlib/docs/Documentation.md

 *Function scans and inputs a decimal representation into the source.*
 Input argument is a pointer to the long_int source (lil_t *src).
 **Note**: the source value should have enough lenght to store a number.
 Excess input will be truncated.
-**Warning**: currently, there is an issue with excessive lenght input.

 ### 6. Scan hexadecimal (lil_scan_hex)
 *Function scans and inputs a hexadecimal representation into the source.*